nonnameavailable/BIUK9000/README.md

 ### Layer system
 - You can add images, animated gifs, text or shapes via a layer system similar to other image-processing programs.
 Simply drag an image file onto the window to start.
 - Layers can be manipulated separately on each frame.
-- All layers can be moved, rotated, resized and have the saturation, brightness and transparency altered.
+- All layers can be moved, rotated, resized and have the saturation, brightness, transparency and hue altered.
 - Text layers have more options like font, border, color etc.
 ### Layer manipulation + basic controls
 - Moving (LMB)